warpem/warp/README.md

 # Using Warp

-If you want to use Warp on Windows, tutorials and binaries can be found at http://www.warpem.com.
+If you want to use Warp on Windows, tutorials and binaries (currently only for v1) can be found at http://www.warpem.com.

-Obtain the Linux CLI version by installing this Conda package: `conda install warp -c conda-forge`
+~~Obtain the Linux CLI version by installing this Conda package: `conda install warp -c conda-forge`~~ The conda-forge package isn't ready yet!
+Check back in a few days.

 While there are currently no dedicated tutorials for the Linux CLI tools, you'll get a very good idea of how to use WarpTools, MTools & MCore by looking at the EMPIAR-10491_5TS_e2e.sh script.
 This is an end-to-end test that starts by downloading 5 tilt series from EMPIAR-10491, pre-processing them in Warp and IMOD, refining the particles in RELION, and then finishing with multi-particle refinement in MCore to obtain a ca. 2.9 Å apoferritin map.